aadi350/data-science-syllabus/interview-questions/modeling.md

 Correlation Matrix: A table that displays the correlation of all the features against each other.
 Each cell in the table displays a correlation between two variables.
 We can use a threshold value to select the less correlated variables out of the dataset.
 Mutual Information: It is a classifier that generates the mutual information of each feature with respect to the dependent feature.
 The higher the information is relevant it is

+**Why use feature selection?
+If two predictors are highly correlated, what is the effect on the coefficients in the logistic regression?
+What are the confidence intervals of the coefficients?**
+Feature selection attempts to optimize a model to be as accurate as possible (i.e. selecting new information) while also avoiding selecting redundant features.
+Correlated features are likely to have unstable coefficients when training is repeated on multiple sets of data.
+The confidence interval of the coefficients gives a sense of how stable the coefficients are by providing a range of expected values.

 **How do you handle categorical data?**
 One-hot encoding for nominal data, label encoding for ordinal features, or count encoding